oonkjbr/griddocs/source/Pages/Practices/picas/picas_example.rst

    $convert output_token_6 output_token_6.png # replace with your output filename

-For the tokens that are processed on Grid, you can send the output to the :ref:`Grid Storage <grid-storage>` or some other remote location.
+For the tokens that are processed on Grid, you can send the output to the grid storage or some other remote location.

 Checking failed jobs